Key Challenge 1: Population growth and its implications

 These impacts present challenges for Auckland, such as:

-- damage to ecosystems and infrastructure as a result of changing climate conditions leading to issues such as sea level rise, and/or more frequent extreme weather events
+- damage to ecosystems, our infrastructure and our housing as a result of changing climate conditions leading to issues such as sea level rise, and more frequent extreme weather events

 - direct impacts on economic